satyy/spring-security-ldap/README.md

 # spring-security-ldap
 - Implementation of User Authentication and Authorization service using `spring-security-ldap`.
 - User is Authorized by validating credential provivided by the user from the one present in LDAP server.
 - Once, user is authenticated, user will be validated if the user is authorized to access the resource by validating if the user is part of group.

+## Pre-requisite:
+1. Java
+2. Gradle

 ## About Spring Security LDAP
 `LDAP` stands for `Lightweight Directory Access Protocol`.
 It is often used by organizations as a central repository for user information and as an authentication service.
 It can also be used to store the role information and can by used as an authorization service.